material-components/material-components-android/docs/components/TextField.md

 #### Implementing text field theming

-Using theme attributes and styles in `res/values/styles.xml` (themes all text fields and affects other components):
+Using theme attributes and styles in `res/values/styles.xml` adds themes to all text fields and affects other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">